 If you’re in the market for a used two-seat luxury roadster with a focus on performance, the Porsche Boxster is hard to beat in its segment.
 For the 2013 model year, the Boxster entered its third generation, boasting a thorough redesign.
 It looks sharper with a more cab-forward appearance and improved interior comfort than before.
 It is also wider, longer, lighter (55 to 80 pounds), more powerful, and more fuel-efficient than the previous models.

-It’s hard to believe, but in 2021, Porsche’s little 2-door turned 25 years young, and to celebrate, the Stuttgart automaker released the Boxster 25 Years Edition based on the 393-hp GTS 4.0 Boxster with extra throwback features.
+It’s hard to believe, but in 2021, Porsche’s little 2-door turned 25 years old, and to celebrate, the Stuttgart automaker released the Boxster 25 Years Edition based on the 393-hp GTS 4.0 Boxster with extra throwback features.

 Boxster S Gains a Powerful 3.4L Engine, Manual Transmission, and Impressive Horsepower